aws/amazon-chime-sdk-js/guides/05_Simulcast.md

 In multi-party video calls, attendees can enable the simulcast feature to enhance the overall video quality.
 Simulcast is a standardized technique where the video publishers create multiple renditions, or layers, of the same video source and video subscribers have the flexibility to choose the rendition that best fits their needs based on such factors as available bandwidth, compute and screen size.
 The uplink policy controls the configuration of the renditions through camera capture and encoding parameters.
 The simulcast-enabled uplink policy is [SimulcastUplinkPolicy](https://aws.github.io/amazon-chime-sdk-js/interfaces/simulcastuplinkpolicy.html).

 Simulcast is currently disabled by default.
 To enable it [MeetingSessionConfiguration.enableSimulcastForUnifiedPlanChromiumBasedBrowsers](https://aws.github.io/amazon-chime-sdk-js/classes/meetingsessionconfiguration.html#enablesimulcastforunifiedplanchromiumbasedbrowsers) must be set.
-Currently, only Chrome 76 and above is supported.

-The [VideoAdaptiveProbePolicy](https://aws.github.io/amazon-chime-sdk-js/classes/videoadaptiveprobepolicy.html) downlink policy adaptively subscribes to the best simulcast layer and is automatically selected if [[MeetingSessionConfiguration.enableSimulcastForUnifiedPlanChromiumBasedBrowsers](https://aws.github.io/amazon-chime-sdk-js/classes/meetingsessionconfiguration.html#enablesimulcastforunifiedplanchromiumbasedbrowsers) is set to true.
+The [VideoAdaptiveProbePolicy](https://aws.github.io/amazon-chime-sdk-js/classes/videoadaptiveprobepolicy.html) downlink policy adaptively subscribes to the best simulcast layer and is automatically selected if [MeetingSessionConfiguration.enableSimulcastForUnifiedPlanChromiumBasedBrowsers](https://aws.github.io/amazon-chime-sdk-js/classes/meetingsessionconfiguration.html#enablesimulcastforunifiedplanchromiumbasedbrowsers) is set to true.

 If you want more fine-grained control of which simulcast layer to subscribe, please use [VideoPriorityBasedPolicy](https://aws.github.io/amazon-chime-sdk-js/classes/videoprioritybasedpolicy).
 More details about priority-based downlink policy can be found [here](https://aws.github.io/amazon-chime-sdk-js/modules/prioritybased_downlink_policy.html).